 Yes, I know you’re an expert driver, with many years of driving experience.
 But each country has its own set of rules and driving in France has its own laws and specificities.
 And more distinctly, the French have their own driving culture.
 This isn’t Germany with its “no speed limits”, but there are definitely a few things in France that are a bit “different”.

-1. Things required in the car
+2. Emergency items required in the car

 There’s a reason French bureaucracy is legendary, and driving in France is no different.
 Here is the French government-mandated list of items you are required to have in your car at all times:

 - Reflective jacket within easy reach (i.e. not in the trunk)

 - Breathalyser/alcohol test (in case the police officer doesn’t have one on him!)

 - Spare bulbs for the headlights and backlights

 - In certain areas, snow chains in winter

 3. Other Legal Documents